Hanging coffins: China's mysterious sky graveyards

 Li Fei, a researcher at the Guizhou Provincial Institute of Archaeology, says that there were up to 100 cave coffin sites in the province and the burial practice was followed by Yao and Miao minorities in the region.
 Most of the coffins date back to the Ming or Qing (1644-1912) dynasties, he adds, though some date back to the Tang dynasty.

 The Guizhou site Wong and I visited, like others, wasn't well-protected.
-Reluctant to scramble up the rocky sides of the caves I didn't get close, but Wong said that while some of the 30 or so coffins were in tact, most were falling apart -- bones and disintegrating clothing visible.
+Reluctant to scramble up the rocky sides of the caves I didn't get close, but Wong said that while some of the 30 or so coffins were intact, most were falling apart -- bones and disintegrating clothing visible.

 Wong was told that there used to be more than 300 coffins in an elevated part of the cave but a fire destroyed them.